 If $F$ is an arbitrary closed set, say $F=\cap_{j\in J}F_{j}$ for some $J\subset \mathbb{N}$, and if we define for all $k\in \mathbb{N}$, $J_{k}:=J\cap [0,k]$ and $A_{k}:=\cap_{j\in J_{k}} F_{j}$ then, since $A_{k}\in\{F_{n}\}_{n}$,

 for all $k$.
 By letting $k\to \infty$ we get the desired conclusion.

-We remark that the Portmanteau theorem can be extended to the context of abstract perfectly normal spaces if one inteprets convergence in distribution as the fulfillment of the hypothesis 1. of Lemma \ref{imppro} (this can be seen by following the arguments in \cite{Bilconpromea} and using the fact that every closed set is a $G_{\delta}$ set).
+We remark that the Portmanteau theorem can be extended to the context of abstract perfectly normal spaces if one inteprets convergence in distribution as the fulfillment of the hypothesis 1. of Lemma \ref{imppro}.
+This can be seen by following the arguments in \cite{Bilconpromea} and using the fact that every closed set is a $G_{\delta}$ set.
 In this context Lemma \ref{imppro} corresponds to the second-countable case.

 Our next result, Theorem \ref{limlimlem}, is an improvement due to Dehling, Durieu and Volny, of Theorem 3.1 in \cite{Bilconpromea} for the case in which the target (state) space is a complete and separable metric space.
-Here ``$\Rightarrow$'' denotes convergence in distribution.
+As in the previous pages, ``$\Rightarrow$'' denotes convergence in distribution here.